wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 {% endif %}

 9. In your own mind, though denied by the ego, is the declaration of your release.
-²*God has given you everything*.
+*God has given you everything*.
-³This one fact means the ego does not exist, and this makes it profoundly afraid.
+This one fact means the ego does not exist, and this makes it profoundly afraid.
-⁴In the ego’s language, ‘to have’ and ‘to be’ are different, but they are identical to the Holy Spirit.
+In the ego’s language, ‘to have’ and ‘to be’ are different, but they are identical to the Holy Spirit.
-⁵The Holy Spirit knows that you both *have* everything and *are* everything.
+The Holy Spirit knows that you both *have* everything and *are* everything.
-⁶Any distinction in this respect is meaningful only when the idea of ‘getting’, which implies a lack, has already been accepted.
+Any distinction in this respect is meaningful only when the idea of ‘getting’, which implies a lack, has already been accepted.
-⁷That is why we make no distinction between *having* the Kingdom of God and *being* the Kingdom of God.
+That is why we make no distinction between *having* the Kingdom of God and *being* the Kingdom of God.

 ::: details Expanded
 In your own mind, though denied by the ego, is the declaration of your release.
-²*God has given you everything*.
+*God has given you everything*.
-³This one fact [that God has given you everything] means the ego does not exist, and this [the ego not existing] makes it [the ego] profoundly afraid.
+This one fact [that God has given you everything] means the ego does not exist, and this [the ego not existing] makes it [the ego] profoundly afraid.
-⁴In the ego’s language, ‘to have’ and ‘to be’ are different, but they [to have and to be] are identical to the Holy Spirit.
+In the ego’s language, ‘to have’ and ‘to be’ are different, but they [to have and to be] are identical to the Holy Spirit.
-⁵The Holy Spirit knows that you both *have* everything and *are* everything.
+The Holy Spirit knows that you both *have* everything and *are* everything.
-⁶Any distinction in this respect [having and being everything] is meaningful only when the idea of ‘getting’, which [idea] implies a lack, has already been accepted.
+Any distinction in this respect [having and being everything] is meaningful only when the idea of ‘getting’, which [idea] implies a lack, has already been accepted.
-⁷That is why we make no distinction between *having* the Kingdom of God and *being* the Kingdom of God.
+That is why we make no distinction between *having* the Kingdom of God and *being* the Kingdom of God.
 :::

 ::: details Substituted
 In your own mind, though denied by the ego, is the declaration of your release.
-²*God has given you everything*.
+*God has given you everything*.
-³The one fact that God has given you everything, means the ego does not exist, and the ego not existing, makes the ego profoundly afraid.
+The one fact that God has given you everything, means the ego does not exist, and the ego not existing, makes the ego profoundly afraid.
-⁴In the ego’s language, ‘to have’ and ‘to be’ are different, but to have and to be are identical to the Holy Spirit.
+In the ego’s language, ‘to have’ and ‘to be’ are different, but to have and to be are identical to the Holy Spirit.
-⁵The Holy Spirit knows that you both *have* everything and *are* everything.
+The Holy Spirit knows that you both *have* everything and *are* everything.
-⁶Any distinction in the respect of having and being everything, is meaningful only when the idea of ‘getting’, the idea of getting implies a lack, the idea of getting has already been accepted.
+Any distinction in the respect of having and being everything, is meaningful only when the idea of ‘getting’, the idea of getting implies a lack, the idea of getting has already been accepted.
-⁷That is why we make no distinction between *having* the Kingdom of God and *being* the Kingdom of God.
+That is why we make no distinction between *having* the Kingdom of God and *being* the Kingdom of God.
 :::

 ::: details Simplified